snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 | full size violin (SOLD) |                 +$150 |
 | **TOTAL**                                                                                                                                                                                                                                 |          **$1079.29** |

-Here are the costs from the previous renovation:
+Here are the costs from the previous office space renovation in 2023:

 | Materials (2023) | Cost (+ tax/shipping) |
 |---|-----------------------|